HomeDNS ToolsDNS Record Lookup

 dig example.com NS +short

-Use authoritative NS queries when resolver results conflict.
-Correct authority + mixed public results usually means normal cache expiry behavior.
+Use authoritative NS queries (+trace) when public resolver results conflict — correct authority with mixed public results indicates normal cache expiry, not a misconfiguration.

 Frequently Asked Questions